A window for water-hydrogen demixing on warm metal-rich sub-Neptunes: Full-planet modeling

 \section{Full-planet modeling}

 This study aims to determine whether well-mixed envelope compositions are stable on planets with varying bulk properties, compositions, and energy budgets, or whether compositional gradients should be expected throughout the envelope.
 We construct full-planet models with envelopes that are well-mixed from the mantle-envelope (MEB) boundary up to the top of the atmosphere, before evaluating whether the conditions for H-H$_2$O coexistence in a single phase are met.
-In contrast with previous work, we evaluate hydrogen-water miscibility using interior models coupled with atmosphere models in radiative-convective equilibrium with a composition identical to that of the deep envelope.
-While previous work assumed either stratified water- and H$_2$-dominated layers (e.g. \citealp{madhusudhan_interior_2020}), or well-mixed envelopes and atmospheres with uniform compositions throughout (e.g. \citep{nixon_new_2024}), we perform a systematic evaluation of the phase stability of the mix to evaluate the validity of either assumption across expected sub-Neptune conditions.
+While previous work assumed either stratified water- and H$_2$-dominated layers (e.g. \citealp{madhusudhan_interior_2020}), or well-mixed envelopes and atmospheres with uniform compositions throughout (e.g. \citealp{nixon_new_2024}), we perform a systematic evaluation of the phase stability of the mix to evaluate the validity of either assumption across expected sub-Neptune conditions.

 We present ATHENAIA, the ATmospHEre-iNterior bAyesian Inference frAmework (Fig. \ref{fig:link_int_atm_flowchart}).
 The ATHENAIA framework builds up on an earlier version of the code that was tailored to planets with a layered structure where hydrogen and water are stratified \citep{piaulet_evidence_2023,roy_is_2022, benneke_jwst_2024}.
 ATHENAIA performs three main tasks: (1) self-consistent modeling of full-planet profiles, given atmosphere and interior modeling frameworks and input parameters for the bulk planetary composition, properties, and energy budget; (2) Bayesian inference of bulk planetary compositions, given known stellar and planetary properties; and (3) evaluation of water-hydrogen miscibility throughout the planetary envelope.
 Using ATHENAIA, we introduce the concept of a ``demixing window'', the region of parameter space where planetary conditions are no longer consistent with fully miscible envelopes.
 Each of these components are presented in the following sub-sections.